ForFour24/test/README.md

 # test
-a repository for testing purposes since i am new
+a repository for testing purposes since i am new!
+I'm just gonna edit this readme for learning purposes.